Google Pixel 3 XL - Key specs

 But with Apple improving its handsets year on year, and the likes of Samsung, Huawei and others pushing out very good Android devices, can Google keep up?
 We've been putting the Google Pixel 3 XL under some rigorous testing over the past week to see how it stacks up against the competition.

-If you want the quick takeaway, then know this: the Pixel 3 XL is the best Pixel phone Google has put out, and undoubtedly one of the best phones of 2018, with some caveats.
+If you want the quick takeaway, maybe because the Google Pixel 3 XL is discounted in the Black Friday sales, then know this: the Pixel 3 XL is the best Pixel phone Google has put out, and undoubtedly one of the best phones of 2018, with some caveats.
 As always for a Pixel phone, it's the camera and the Google software that stands out, and you're going to have to get used to a rather chunky notch if you're going to fall in love with this particular phone.

 If you want some more detailed thoughts on the Google Pixel 3 XL, then read on.